fishjam-cloud/documentation/docs/api/reference.md

 ## Server

-Fishjam Server provides REST API for managing rooms and peers, and [Protobufs](https://protobuf.dev) for receiving structured live updates from the server.
+Fishjam Server provides a REST API for managing rooms and peers, and [Protobufs](https://protobuf.dev) for receiving structured live updates from the server.
 The notifications can be configured using Webhook or Websocket.